GoogleCloudPlatform/database-assessment/docs/user_guide/sqlserver/collection_scripts.md

 Instructions on how to prepare and run Google Database Migration Assessment Data Extractor for Microsoft SQL Server to extract the data required for analysis by the Database Migration Assessment tool.

 These scripts have been tested with the following platforms:

+SQL Server Versions:

-SQL Server 2008R2 SP2 through SQL Server 2022
+- SQL Server 2008R2 SP2 through SQL Server 2022
+- AZURE SQL Database

+Operating System Versions:

-Windows Server 2012 through Windows Server 2022 (Requires PowerShell Version 5 or Greater)
+- Windows Server 2012 through Windows Server 2022 (Requires PowerShell Version 5 or Greater)

 ---